Lie algebroid modules and representations up to homotopy: Introduction

 \section{Introduction}

-In \cite{vaintrob}, Vaintrob introduced the notion of a \emph{module over a Lie algebroid}, using the language of supergeometry, and he observed that this notion generalizes that of Lie algebroid representation.
-Since that time, various other generalizations of Lie algebroid representations have appeared, with the most popular being that of \emph{representation up to homotopy} \cite{aba-cra:rephom}.
-A representation up to homotopy of a Lie algebroid $A \to M$ is a complex of vector bundles $(\cE, \boundary)$ over $M$ equipped with an $A$-connection $\nabla$ and maps $\omega_i : \bigwedge^i \Gamma(A) \to \End_{1-i} (\cE)$ for $i \geq 2$, satisfying a series of coherence conditions, the first of which says that $\omega_2$ generates chain homotopies controlling the curvature of $\nabla$.
-The reader should not confuse this with an earlier, different definition of representation up to homotopy in \cite{cra-fer:secondary, elw}, where ``nonlinear representations'' are used instead of $A$-connections.
+A significant problem with the usual notion of Lie algebroid representation is the lack of a well-defined adjoint representation.
+The effort to resolve this problem has led to a number of proposed generalizations of the notion of Lie algebroid representation \cite{vaintrob, elw, cra:vanest, cra-fer:secondary, gra-meh:vbalg, aba-cra:rephom}, with the most popular being that of \emph{representation up to homotopy} \cite{aba-cra:rephom}.

-In \cite{gra-meh:vbalg}, Gracia-Saz and the author studied \emph{$\VB$-algebroids} (i.e.\ Lie algebroids in the category of vector bundles) and their relationship to representations up to homotopy\footnote{In \cite{gra-meh:vbalg}, Lie algebroid representations up to homotopy were called \emph{flat superconnections} or \emph{superrepresentations}.} on $2$-term complexes of vector bundles.
-It was shown there that $\VB$-algebroids provide geometric models for $2$-term representations up to homotopy, in the sense that $\VB$-algebroids can be ``decomposed'' to produce $2$-term representations up to homotopy, and that different choices of decomposition lead to ``gauge-equivalent'' representations up to homotopy.
-One of the advantages of this point of view is that the category of $\VB$-algebroids over a Lie algebroid $A$ contains canonical objects, namely the tangent and cotangent bundles of $A$, that respectively play the roles of adjoint and coadjoint representations.
+A representation up to homotopy of a Lie algebroid $A \to M$ is a chain complex of vector bundles $(\cE, \boundary)$ over $M$ equipped with an $A$-connection $\nabla$ and maps $\omega_i : \bigwedge^i \Gamma(A) \to \End_{1-i} (\cE)$ for $i \geq 2$, satisfying a series of coherence conditions, the first of which says that $\omega_2$ generates chain homotopies controlling the curvature of $\nabla$.
+Intuitively, one could think of a representation up to homotopy as a nice resolution of a representation on the (possibly singular) homology of the chain complex.
+Representations up to homotopy provide a useful framework for studying deformation theory \cite{aba-sha:deformations, aba-cra:rephom} and constructing characteristic classes \cite{cra-fer:secondary, gra-meh:vbalg} for Lie algebroids.